Python Script for MySQL Checksum Validation

 self.lock_wait_timeout = lock_wait_timeout

-self.pool = mysql.connector.pooling.MySQLConnectionPool(
+self.pool = pooling.MySQLConnectionPool(

 pool_name="checksum_pool",